 Regulation of enzymes

-• Enzymes are regulated through various mechanisms to ensure that biochemical reactions occur at the appropriate times and rates within a cell.
+• Regulation of enzymes through various mechanisms to ensure that biochemical reactions occur at the appropriate times and rates within a cell.

-• Three primary methods of enzyme regulation are enzyme induction and repression, and allosteric regulation.
+• Three primary methods is regulation of enzymes are enzyme induction and repression, and allosteric regulation.

 Enzyme Induction and Repression